Tanmay1906/Triage-O-matic__Tezos/README.md

 # Triage-O-Matic using Blockchain

 ## Overview

-A decentralized, blockchainbased cyber triage tool with advanced AI/ML capabilities for automated analysis and a nomaly detection.
-The tool is designed to store
-**1. evidence hashes,**
-**2. analysis results,**
-**3. case metadata securely**
-utilizing a consensus mechanism like Proof of Authority,suitable for high-security environments.
-It includes a triage tool that offers a userfriendly interface for investigators, allowing them to interact with the blockchain to store and retrieve evidence efficiently.
+Triage-O-Matic is a decentralized, blockchain-based cyber triage tool with advanced AI/ML capabilities for automated analysis and anomaly detection.
+The tool is designed to store **evidence hashes**, **analysis results**, and **case metadata securely** utilizing a consensus mechanism like Proof of Authority, suitable for high-security environments.
+It includes a triage tool that offers a user-friendly interface for investigators, allowing them to interact with the blockchain to store and retrieve evidence efficiently.

 ## Prerequisites